balfiere/neocities/eleventy/resources/other/more.md

 : a search engine that only searches user-submitted sites from the small indie web.

 [Bypass All Shortlinks](https://codeberg.org/Amm0ni4/bypass-all-shortlinks-debloated){target='_blank'}
-: shortens the waiting time of shortlinks, and automatically progresses to the next page. indespensible if you download a lot from direct download sites.
+: shortens the waiting time of shortlinks, and automatically progresses to the next page. indispensable if you download a lot from direct download sites.

 {% endresourcesContainer %}